LLM-Driven Usefulness Labeling for IR Evaluation: Results

 \subsection{RQ2: Relevance vs Usefulness Divergence}

-We analyze the correlation between relevance and usefulness across four cases: HR-HU (High Relevance, High Usefulness), HR-LU (High Relevance, Low Usefulness), LR-HU (Low Relevance, High Usefulness), and LR-LU (Low Relevance, Low Usefulness).
-As only THUIR-KDD'19 dataset has relevance labels, we divide the dataset into the four cases of usefulness-relevance combinations and tested the performance of LLMs.
+We analyze the correlation between relevance and usefulness across four cases: HR-HU (High Relevance, High Usefulness), HR-LU (High Relevance, Low Usefulness), LR-HU (Low Relevance, High Usefulness) and LR-LU (Low Relevance, Low Usefulness).
+As only THUIR-KDD'19 dataset has relevance labels we choose this dataset to conduct this part of experiment.
+We divide the dataset into four cases of usefulness-relevance combinations and tested the performance of LLMs.
+Both the relevance and usefulness labels are labeled from 0 to 3 where we consider 0 \& 1 as Low and 3 \& 4 as High.
 From our initial observation, we report the Spearman rank correlation (\(\rho\)) of the baseline and session data for 5 selected LLMs in Table~\ref{tab:model_performance1}.
 To address our {\bfseries RQ2}, we find that LLMs face challenges in capturing the contrasting relationship between relevance and usefulness in both baseline and session analysis.
 According to Spearman's rank correlation (\(\rho\)), all five LLM models are showing weak positive correlation and few of them have weak negative correlation.
 For the diverging cases HR-LU and LR-HU, the models face challenges in generating accurate usefulness labels.
+This may be due to the nature of Spearman's rank correlation, which relies on the overall rank order of data points.
+When the dataset is divided into four cases, the reduced range of rank variation and smaller sample sizes can weaken the correlation, making it harder to capture the relationship between human and LLM-generated usefulness labels within each subgroup.
+Furthermore, it shows that LLMs generalize measures such as high relevance will lead to high usefulness which is not the case always in real settings.
+The DNA structured prompt is solely not enough to capture the divergent cases, as such cases should be explicitly mentioned in the prompts for better clarification if expanded for future research.